Eirinintz/Public-library-internship-Sparta/README.md

 During the internship, I was involved in a variety of practical tasks, including:

-- 📖 Registering new books and materials in the library system, as well as supporting the borrowing and return procedures of library items.
+- 📖 Registering new books and materials in the library system, as well as serving customers by supporting the borrowing and returning processes of library items.

 - 🔄 Assisting in the loan and return process, ensuring that borrowed books were properly recorded and returned on time.